 Once an offence code has been assigned, you will be asked how certain you are that this is the right code.
 You can either code certain or uncertain.
 If you code uncertain, you will be asked to say why you are uncertain or to give any other comments that you think would be useful.
+You will also be asked to provide a short comment as to why you are certain.

-As well as internal quality checks, many of the offence codes will be checked by the Scottish Government.
+As well as internal quality checks, where Supervisors blind code a set-proportion of your work (and all cases where you have said you are uncertain), many of the offence codes (and again, all where you or supervisors are uncertain) will be checked by the Scottish Government.

+In rare instances, where two or more Victim Forms have been completed, these forms may end up recording the details of the same incident.
 If a duplicate form is found, it should be coded 03 (for 'same' duplicates) or 04 (for 'series' duplicates).
-See paragraph 2.3 for more information on duplicate forms.
+See paragraph 2.3 for more information on duplicate forms and how these are identified and treated.